10 Best Trout Flies for the Pennsylvania BackcountryNick DelVecchio

 The name of the game in the backcountry is a fly that floats high and looks appealing to fish.
 Enter the Parachute Adams, one of the most storied patterns in the sport.
 If forced to pick one dry fly to use in the backcountry for the rest of time you could do a heck of a lot worse than this one!

-Go far enough into the Pennsylvania backcountry and a majority of the fish will be native brook trout.
+Go far enough into the Pennsylvania backcountry and a majority of the fish will be native brook trout and wild browns.
 Fish in these streams aren’t usually the pickiest, so fly selection doesn’t need to be exact.
 The squirmy worm is often the perfect choice for these mountain waters!
 It’s effective to run them underneath a larger dry or as a single nymph with a pinch of weight added.
+This pattern is best in larger streams and high flows.

 This is a favorite dropper no matter which dry fly it’s trailing behind.
 An array of CDC PTs from sizes #12-#20 should accompany folks into the PA backcountry.
 Its effectiveness and versatility are matched by few other flies that make up a fly fisher’s repertoire.